FedericoFiorani/New-York-where-to-rent/README.md

 Here you can find an overview of the repository, the directory structure and all the files:

--	/code = shows the codes that are used in R to generate the analyses
+-	/code shows the codes that are used in R to generate the analyses
--	/data/raw_data/summary = shows the raw datafiles that were taken from Inside AirBnb
+-	/data/raw_data/summary shows the raw datafiles that were taken from Inside AirBnb
--	/data/raw_data = shows the data about the neighbourhoods
+-	/data/raw_data shows the data about the neighbourhoods
--	/data = shows files … ?
+-	/src/makefile is a folder where all the process of our research (from downloading the data to the generation of the app) can be executed automatically with make
--	/makefile = shows files for the makefile
+-	/src/data-preparation shows the data after being cleaned
--	/src/analysis = shows the R scripts for the analyses and the output
+-	/src/analysis  shows the R scripts for the analyses and the output
--	/src/app = shows the R script for creating the Shiny App
+-	/src/app shows the R script for creating the Shiny App
--	/src/data-preparation = shows the data after being cleaned

 ## Running instructions